Jungfraujoch is one of those places…

 - a five-minute photo-stop at Eismeer station right before Jungfraujoch

 - insanely steep and slow train rides to Europe’s highest railway station

-- very thin air that will have your heart pound
+- very thin air that will have your heart pounding in your throat

 - plenty of snow to play around in